nikolas-j/CNN-Satellite-Image-Classification/README.md

-# Satellite Ship Detection (Tiled CNN + Clustering, served via FastAPI)
+# Satellite Ship Detection (Tiled Convolutional neural network + Clustering, served via FastAPI)

 Detects and counts container ships in satellite imagery.
 The API accepts a satellite image **plus its ground resolution** and returns estimated ship locations and a total count.